PaNOSC-ViNYL/ase/doc/ase/calculators/FHI-aims.rst

 .. class:: Aims(output_template = 'aims', track_output = False)

-In order to run a calculation, you ensure that at least the following ``str`` variables are specified, either in the initialization or as shell variables:
+In order to run a calculation, you have to ensure that at least the following ``str`` variables are specified, either in the initialization or as shell variables: